dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 [Process.run()](http://api.dartlang.org/docs/continuous/dart_io/Process.html#run)
 to run a process
 and collect its output.
-Use `run()` when you don't need iteractive control over the process.
+Use `run()` when you don't need interactive control over the process.

 {% highlight dart %}
-#import('dart:io');
+import 'dart:io';

 main() {
   // List all files in the current directory,
-  // in a UNIX-like operating systems.
+  // in UNIX-like operating systems.
   Process.run('ls', ['-l']).then((ProcessResult results) {
     print(results.stdout);
   });